 From the author:

-Hi, I’m Hui-wen (Alina) Sato, a pediatric intensive care unit (PICU) nurse of almost seven years.
+Hi, I’m Hui-wen (Alina) Sato, a pediatric intensive care unit (PICU) nurse of eight years.
 I often joke that as an introvert and a fairly low-stimulation kind of person, I am working in a job where I don’t belong.
 Yet my passion for nursing has only grown over time, despite all of its incredible demands, complexities, and growing moral dilemmas.
 It is not an easy profession to be in, which makes me fight all the more fiercely for myself and my colleagues to find, rediscover, reframe, and sustain a deep sense of meaning and calling for the work we do.
 Thank you for visiting and reading.
 I hope this blog will encourage you, and help you encourage others, particularly those who work in healthcare.